Multiple drug resistance

+Organisms, such as bacteria or fungi, can mutate and become insensitive to medications that previously were effective in controlling the organisms.

 Multiple drug resistance (MDR), multidrug resistance or multiresistance is antimicrobial resistance shown by a species of microorganism to at least one antimicrobial drug in three or more antimicrobial categories.
 Antimicrobial categories are classifications of antimicrobial agents based on their mode of action and specific to target organisms.
 The MDR types most threatening to public health are MDR bacteria that resist multiple antibiotics; other types include MDR viruses, parasites (resistant to multiple antifungal, antiviral, and antiparasitic drugs of a wide chemical variety).

+Terminology

 Recognizing different degrees of MDR in bacteria, the terms extensively drug-resistant (XDR) and pandrug-resistant (PDR) have been introduced.
-Extensively drug-resistant (XDR) is the non-susceptibility of one bacteria species to all antimicrobial agents except in two or less antimicrobial categories.
-Within XDR, pandrug-resistant (PDR) is the non-susceptibility of bacteria to all antimicrobial agents in all antimicrobial categories.
-The definitions were published in 2011 in the journal Clinical Microbiology and Infection and are openly accessible.
+Extensively drug-resistant is the non-susceptibility of one bacteria species to all antimicrobial agents except in two or less antimicrobial categories.
+Within XDR, pandrug-resistant is the non-susceptibility of bacteria to all antimicrobial agents in all antimicrobial categories.
+The definitions were introduced in 2011.